Matthieu114/React-Chat-App/README.md

 Project management

 - Naming convention
-  We will use camelCame for normal variables and VARIABLE_VAR caps lock for constants.
+  We will use camelCame for normal variables. and VARIABLE_VAR caps lock for constants.
   React functionnal and class components -> Component MyComp
 - Project structure